top of page

 Biography

-Click here to download Press Pack including biographies and hi-res photos.
+Click here to download a press pack including biographies of varying lengths and promo photos.
+For any further information contact alastair@alastairpenman.co.uk

-Hailed as a “pioneering instrumentalist and writer” and praised for his “surpassingly beautiful music” and “undoubtedly brilliant mind”, British saxophonist Alastair Penman is a dynamic and versatile performer and composer, presenting contemporary music in new and exciting ways.
+Hailed as a “pioneering instrumentalist and writer” and praised for his “surpassingly beautiful music” and “undoubtedly brilliant mind”, British saxophonist Alastair Penman is a dynamic and versatile performer and composer.
 Having earned masters’ degrees in both Information and Computer Engineering (University of Cambridge) and Saxophone Performance (Royal Northern College of Music), Alastair has a strong interest in the fusion of live saxophone performance with electronic effects, backings, and enhancements to create often previously undiscovered sound-worlds.

 Although classically trained, Alastair enjoys exploring many musical worlds; such influences can be heard in his compositions and performances, which often transcend genre definition.

-As a composer, Alastair has been commissioned by organisations including Park Lane Group, RVW Trust and City Music Foundation, and his compositions can be heard on commercially available recordings.
-Alastair’s works have been performed extensively in the UK, and have also received performances in Europe, North and South America, Africa and Australasia.
-Over a dozen of Alastair’s compositions are published by Saxtet Publications, and many more are self-published.
-A number of Alastair’s compositions appear on both the ABRSM and Trinity Saxophone Syllabus.
+As a composer, Alastair has been commissioned by organisations including Park Lane Group, RVW Trust and City Music Foundation.
+His compositions are regularly performed all over the world and have been recorded on numerous albums.
+Over thirty of Alastair’s works are published by Saxtet Publications and Sax Music Scores, and many more are self-published.
+Nine of Alastair’s compositions appear on the current ABRSM and Trinity Saxophone Syllabuses from Grade 1 through to ARSM Diploma.

-As an educator, Alastair is Professor of Saxophone at the Guildhall School of Music and Drama and a regular tutor at Benslow Music.
-Alastair has been a guest tutor for the National Youth Wind Orchestra of Great Britain and has taught students for University of Cambridge and University of Liverpool.
-Internationally, Alastair has given masterclasses at UCLA and Cal State Fullerton (USA) and in the UK at the Guildhall School of Music and Drama, Royal Northern College of Music, Trinity Laban Conservatoire and Royal Welsh College of Music and Drama.
+As an educator, Alastair is Professor of Saxophone at the Guildhall School of Music and Drama and has taught classes at the Royal Northern College of Music, Trinity Laban Conservatoire and Royal Welsh College of Music and Drama as well as internationally at UCLA, Cal State Fullerton (USA) and Luxembourg Conservatoire.
+Alastair is a regular tutor for Benslow Music, has been a guest tutor for the National Youth Wind Orchestra of Great Britain and has taught students for University of Cambridge and University of Liverpool.
 Alastair acted as editor, notation specialist, and model for John Harle’s seminal book The Saxophone (Faber).
-Alastair runs a YouTube Channel, Saxophone Resources, which contains educational resources and receives over 40,000 views each month (and has exceeded 3 million total views).
+Alastair runs a YouTube Channel, Saxophone Resources, which contains educational resources and receives over 40,000 views each month (and has exceeded 5 million total views).

-Alastair is a City Music Foundation Artist, Park Lane Group Artist, BBC Introducing Artist, Live Music Now Artist, a Freeman of the Worshipful Company of Musicians, and has won awards from the Countess of Munster Musical Trust, RNCM and St. Catharine’s College.
+Alastair is a City Music Foundation Artist, Park Lane Group Artist, BBC Introducing Artist, Live Music Now Artist, a Freeman of the Worshipful Company of Musicians and a Fellow of Advance HE.
+He has won awards from the Countess of Munster Musical Trust, RNCM and St. Catharine’s College.

-Alastair is a Henri Selmer Paris and Vandoren UK Performing Artist.
+Alastair is a Henri Selmer Paris, Vandoren UK, Buffet Crampon and Key Leaves Performing Artist.

 http://www.alastairpenman.co.uk